iivanoo/covid-apps-observer/data/data_ca/reports/resources/rs.nosolutions.lumeca___2.0 (97)/report.md

 > Super fast and easy<br> :date: __2020-09-08 23:43:31__

 > Excellent service!
 Was away on holidays and needed to speak to a doctor.
 Got to video chat with one within 1 hour.
 She sent a prescription in to the pharmacy that I was close too and I picked it up within a hour!!<br> :date: __2020-08-24 01:55:18__

-> This service is exceptional.
-Constant contact throughout.
-Excellent support.
-Easy to use and so appreciated.
-Highly recommend.<br> :date: __2020-08-19 05:03:16__

-> I felt very confident with Dr. Skinner.
-She was thorough, knowledgeable and kind.
-I appreciated her advise and recommendations.
-Thankyou once again.<br> :date: __2020-08-16 05:04:32__